On Structured State-Space Duality: Appendix

+\begin{remark} Our rank-explosion obstruction is consistent with \cite{sieber2024understanding}.
+In their dynamical-systems formulation, an exact recurrent realization of softmax attention requires unbounded state dimension.
+In our terms, for generic $Q,K$, the matrix $\Softmax(QK^\top)$ becomes (numerically) full rankfor large $T$ (not $N$-SS for any fixed $N$), so no finite-state SSM dual exists.
+Therefore, no finite-state SSM (equivalently, no fixed-size RNN) can represent softmax self-attention exactly. \end{remark}

 Structured state-space models (SSMs) \cite{dg24,gu2023mamba} and attention mechanisms \cite{vaswani2017attention} represent two contrasting paradigms for sequence modeling.
 SSMs evolve a latent state step by step and run in linear time $O(T)$.
 Attention mixes all pairs and costs $O(T^2)$.
 Structured State-Space Duality (SSD) \cite{dg24} provides a theoretical bridge between these two views.
 We formalize and generalize the structured state-space duality between simple recurrent state-space models (SSMs) and masked attention mechanisms.

-We extend the duality introduced by \cite{dg24} from the scalar-identity case to general diagonal SSMs (\cref{subsec:attn_like_dual}) and show that these models retain the same computational complexity lower bounds while supporting richer dynamics (\cref{subsec:eff_diassd}).
+Specifically, we extend the duality introduced by \cite{dg24} from the scalar-identity case to general diagonal SSMs (\cref{subsec:attn_like_dual}) and show that these models retain the same computational complexity lower bounds while supporting richer dynamics (\cref{subsec:eff_diassd}).
 We further characterize the necessary and sufficient condition under which an SSM corresponds to a $1$-semiseparable masked attention mechanism (\cref{sec:NSS_1SS_dual}).
-Lastly, we present two negative results (\cref{sec:limitations}): (i) this duality does not extend to standard softmax attention due to a rank explosion in the induced kernel; (ii) even for low-rank SSMs, such duality may still fail at representational level.
+We also present two negative results (\cref{sec:limitations}): (i) this duality does not extend to standard softmax attention due to a rank explosion in the induced kernel; (ii) even for low-rank SSMs, such duality may still fail at representational level.
+Lastly, we validate our results with numerical experiments (\cref{sec:numerical-studies}).
 Together, these results strengthen the theoretical bridge between recurrent SSMs and Transformer-style attention, and broaden the design space for expressive yet efficient sequence modeling.